-Ms. Dial, Mr. Goble, Mr. Martell.
-Ms. McWaters and Mr. Trachtenberg were members of the Compensation Committee during fiscal year 2017.
-Ms. Dial became Chairman in January 2017.
-During the fiscal year ended December 31, 2017, no member of the Compensation Committee had any relationship with the Company requiring disclosure under Item 404 of Regulation S-K. During the fiscal year ended December 31, 2017, none of the Company's executive officers served on the compensation committee (or its equivalent) or board of directors of another entity any of whose executive officers served on the Company's Compensation Committee or Board.
+Ms. Dial, Mr. Goble, Mr. Martell, Ms. McWaters and Mr. Trachtenberg were members of the Compensation Committee during fiscal year 2019.
+During the fiscal year ended December 31, 2019, no member of the Compensation Committee had any relationship with the Company requiring disclosure under Item 404 of Regulation S-K. During the fiscal year ended December 31, 2019, none of the Company's executive officers served on the compensation committee (or its equivalent) or board of directors of another entity any of whose executive officers served on the Company's Compensation Committee or Board.